cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 This guide illustrates how to register an UiTPAS discounted ticket sale so passholders can receive their UiTPAS discount and organizers can be reimbursed within the UiTPAS financial flow.

-You'll learn how to request possible UiTPAS tariffs, register the ticket sale and even cancel it if needed.
+You'll learn how to request available UiTPAS tariffs for an event and passholder, register the ticket sale and even cancel it if needed.

 The whole flow consists of approximately two to four API calls depending on your situation.